aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-11-x-x/public-api-changes-in-aspose-words-11-8-0/_index.md

 #### 10. Introduction of HtmlSaveOptions.CssSavingCallback Property and ICssSavingCallback Interface

-This allows control over where a document or node is exported to string when [HtmlSaveOptions.CssStyleSheetType](https://apireference.aspose.com/words/net/aspose.words.saving/htmlsaveoptions/properties/cssstylesheettype) is set to [CssStyleSheetType.External](https://apireference.aspose.com/words/net/aspose.words.saving/cssstylesheettype).
+This enables control over where a document or node is exported to string when [HtmlSaveOptions.CssStyleSheetType](https://apireference.aspose.com/words/net/aspose.words.saving/htmlsaveoptions/properties/cssstylesheettype) is set to [CssStyleSheetType.External](https://apireference.aspose.com/words/net/aspose.words.saving/cssstylesheettype).
 This interface allows control over where the external CSS is saved to, such as a stream.

 #### 11. Additional MetafileRenderingMode Option Introduced